rialDave/Streamlabs-Chatbot-Randombeer/README.md

   * !top10beers
   * More exception handling and debug information for streamers
   * Trigger gifs on !randombeer command
-  * Combination with currency system from sl chatbot
+  * Combination with currency system from sl chatbot (is this really wanted?)